jotorren/microservices-transactions-tcc/README.md

 Any call to the `executeUpdate()` method of a `Query` created through an *unsynchronized entity manager* will fail reporting `javax.persistence.TransactionRequiredException: Executing an update/delete query`.
 Consequently, bulk update/delete operations are not supported.

 On the other hand, it is possible to create/execute a `Query` to look for data but, in that case, only already persisted (committed) entries are searchable.
 If you want to retrieve entities that have not yet been saved (committed) you must use `EntityManager` `find()` methods.

+Keep in mind that any repository constraint will be checked only when the entity manager joins the transaction (that is during the *commit* phase).
+Therefore it will be preferable to implement as many validations as possible out of the repositories.
+In doing so, we can detect potential problems in a very early stage, increasing the overall performance and consistency.

 #### JPA entity listeners and callback methods